integreat-io/map-transform/README.md

 We think of these building blocks as pipelines with one step, even when they are used without an array.

-When the pipeline id is unknown, data will pass through untouched.
-This may be a bit unexpected sometimes, and lead to results where it's not clear that the problem is e.g. a typo in the pipeline id.
-We may change this in the future and instead respond with an error when you try to apply an unknown pipeline, so you shouldn't rely on this behavior.
+When a pipeline id is unknown or missing, `mapTransform()` will throw.
+This happens in the first function call, i.e. on setup.
+If you first call `mapTransform()` with the defintion to get a mapper function, you'll get the error right away, you don't have to attempt to map data to discover the error.

 ```javascript
 import mapTransform, { apply, transform } from 'map-transform'